axa-ch/pod-baugarantie/README.md

 ### Standalone application

 For a "standalone application" we intend that the export is a self-contained JavaScript bundle which is optimised for IE11, EDGE, Chrome, Firefox and Safari on mobile and desktop.
-This bundle is also "minified", which means that JavaScript code that is not needed has been removed and variables and function names has shrunk to a single letter.
+This bundle is also "minified", which means that JavaScript code that is not needed has been removed and variables and function names have shrunk to a single letter.
 The process of "minification" also removes spaces, newlines and brackets where it can.
-This conversion from development code, which is written according to the ECMA Specification 2019, is called "transpilation".
-To be precise, it is not the same as compilation because it's source code is theoretically still readble and is still code that is interpreted from the Browser's engine.
+The conversion from development code, which is written according to the ECMA Specification 2019, is called "transpilation".
+It is not the same as compilation because it's source code is, theoretically, still readble and is still code that is interpreted from the Browser's engine.

 ### POD / Webhub Architecture